xivapi/xivapi-php/README.md

 ### Content

-Content is dynamically driven based on what content is available in the game files, thus it has a method method for invoking the different types, eg:
+Content is dynamically driven based on what content is available in the game files using magic methods for invoking the different types, eg:

 - `item()`
 - `instanceContent()`